Table of Contents

 The resource teacher may come to be seen as a “glorified helper” with only occasional use.

 It is also one of the finest techniques for co-teaching.
-Here, the teacher can teach the students the main lesson from the whiteboard, and another teacher could help the children in understanding the lesson individually.
-Moreover, it will allow teachers to be free from having to revise whatever they teach in class.
+Here, the teacher can teach the students the main lesson from the whiteboard, and another teacher could help the children understand the lesson individually.
+Moreover, it will allow teachers to be free from having to revise what they teach in class.
 Furthermore, it will also help them in saving quality time.
+However, some students still face challenges, especially in tough subjects like math or statistics.
+In such cases, they often seek Math assignment help or stat assignment help to get the extra support they need to understand difficult concepts and complete assignments effectively.
+And this approach is also very useful and effective for students.

 Advantages of this approach